 The survey-series started in 2006.
 To include as much information as is available at the time of the assessment Working Group, the survey that is conducted in the first quarter was traditionally shifted to back by one year and one age.
-This was practical given that it added further available information on recruitment-at-age 1 into the assessment, particularly important since there is uncertainty regarding the estimation of recruits from the UK-BTS survey, which otherwise is the only source of information for this parameter.
+This was practical given that it added further available information on recruitment-at-age 1 into the assessment.
 The benefits of shifting the series were thought to out-weight the potential error that may be introduced by this procedure if the seasonal pattern of true F were to change in future.
-Nevertheless, the "offsetting" traditionally applied to this survey-series was stopped after 2014 given that the recruitment age was increased from 1 to 2 at IBPWCFlat 2015.
+Nevertheless, the "offsetting" traditionally applied to this survey-series was stopped after 2014 given that the recruitment age was increased from 1 to 2 at IBPWCFlat 2015 (ICES, 2015a).

 Age information provides estimates of abundance for all ages in the assessment, despite the fact that the survey only catches between 250 and 300 sole in a given year.
-Theoretically, this removes the necessity of retaining the commercial lpue (at age) series required as the UK-BTS survey does not cover the full age range in the assessment.
+Theoretically, this removes the necessity of retaining the commercial lpue (at-age) series required.
 Internal consistency estimation is very difficult given the short time-series, and relatively small contrast in cohort strength observed (based on other series).
-Despite this, some cohort tracking is apparent and the signal matches the cohort signal from other survey series, particularly the FSP survey.
-Given these uncertainties regarding true survey variance and concerns regarding future funding for the survey it seemed unreasonable to put the entire weight on this survey, so at this stage it is not sensible to remove the commercial fleets from the assessment as they provide a high degree of precision at the cost of introducing some bias into the assessment.
+Despite this, some cohort tracking is apparent and the signal matches the cohort signal from other survey series, particularly the UK-FSP survey.

+Given these uncertainties regarding true survey variance and concerns regarding future funding for the survey, it seemed unreasonable to put the entire weight on this survey so at this stage it is not sensible to remove the commercial fleets from the assessment as they provide a high degree of precision at the cost of introducing some bias into the assessment.

-B.4.
-Commercial cpue
+B.4 Commercial Ipue